cablehead/ndyg.ca/plantings/what-constitutes-a-good-living.md

-## <small>Planting /</small><br/>What Constitutes a Good Living?
+## <small>Planting /</small><br/>What constitutes a good living?

-This page explores the concept of what constitutes a "good" living by examining the financial, social, and personal factors that contribute to a fulfilling lifestyle.
+This page explores the concept of what constitutes a "good" living.
 The focus is on quantifying the amount of income needed to achieve a comfortable and sustainable standard of living, considering various individual and societal benchmarks.

 #### [Epistemic Disclosure](https://maggieappleton.com/epistemic-disclosure)